Last Updated on

 5. Busselton Jetty – 2.5 Hours South Of Perth CBD

-If you are going to stop in Busselton – you MUST see the Busselton Jetty!
-It is the longest wooden piled jetty in the Southern Hemisphere and quite simply a hugely long jetty!
+A must stop in any Perth to Margaret River itinerary is Busselton – and more specifically the Busselton Jetty!
+It is the longest wooden piled jetty in the Southern Hemisphere and quite simply a hugely long jetty.

 40 minutes south of Bunbury, or 2.5 hours south of Perth, the Busselton Jetty is one of Western Australia’s icons and an enjoyable visit for the whole family.
 You can choose to walk along the foreshore (there is a great kid’s playground under the Pines), have a picnic, or take the train out to the end of the Jetty!
 For those who are looking for something very unique, you can even visit the Underwater Observatory at the end of the Busselton jetty!